HMS Antelope (F170): Bombing

 The pilot, Captain Pablo Carballo, managed to nurse his aircraft back to Rio Gallegos.
 The second aircraft on this flight pressed home his bomb run and put a 1,000-pound bomb in Antelope's starboard side, killing one crewman, Steward Mark R. Stephens.
 The bomb did not explode and the Argentine aircraft was damaged by small arms fire.
 The second pair of Skyhawks attacked minutes later from the starboard quarter.
-During this attack, one of the Argentine jets, piloted by First Lieutenant Luciano Guadagnini, was hit by the ship's Oerlikon 20 mm cannon before hitting Antelope's main mast and was destroyed.
-(Some sources say that the A-4 striking the mast was flown by First Lieutenant Philippi, who returned safely).
+During this attack, one of the Argentine jets, piloted by First Lieutenant Luciano Guadagnini, was hit by the ship's Oerlikon 20 mm cannon before colliding with Antelope's main mast and disintegrating.
+Guadagnini had released the bombs before being brought down, and one bomb penetrated Antelope's hull amidships, but like the first bomb hitting the ship failed to explode.

-Antelope fired a Sea Cat at what she believed to be a fifth attacker, but this was Captain Carballo, trying to establish if his aircraft was fit to fly.
+Antelope fired a Seacat at what she believed to be a fifth attacker, but this was Captain Carballo, trying to establish if his aircraft was fit to fly.
 The missile missed, but passed less than 10 m from Carballo's cockpit.